 One of the innovative solutions is producing biogas from food waste.
 Biogas is a renewable energy source that forms through anaerobic digestion, a process where bacteria break down biodegradable materials in an oxygen-free environment.
 Producing biogas has multiple benefits, such as the reduction of greenhouse gases, its ability to help manage organic waste more effectively, reduced odor and pollution, and more.
 The production of biogas technology helps make this option available to more people and businesses.

-Food waste technology has also proven to be a great tool in food waste management, addressing problems such as collection, treatment, recycling, and prevention.
+Food waste recycling technology has also proven to be a great tool in food waste management, addressing problems such as collection, treatment, recycling, and prevention.
 The emergence of new software solutions gives businesses access to a range of innovative tools, systems, and approaches aimed at reducing and managing food waste throughout the supply chain, from production to consumption.

 Another great food waste management strategy is food waste upcycling, the process of transforming waste into new products.
 There are many ways this can be carried out, both at home and in the food industry.
 With this approach, food waste that would otherwise be put in landfills is used in a variety of ways: to create new dishes, turned into animal feed or fertilizer, or used to produce biochar.